IuliiaNova/github-clone-react/README.md

 - TypeScript,
 - React: A JavaScript library for building user interfaces,
 - GitHub API: The official API provided by GitHub to access repository data,
----> !Then **GitHub API** was change to data from own DB,
+---> !It is possoble to change **GitHub API** to data from own backend and MongoDB,
-- HTML: The markup language used to structure the web pages,
 - SASS: The styling CSS extension used to customize the visual presentation,
+- Jest for testing,

 + antd: A library for building comonents,
 + moment: A library for working with Date,